POSEIDON-SCRIPTS/Documentation/dependencies/pos-core/config-examples/config.lua.md

 AdminSystem = {
-    useDefault = true, -- Use the default admin system useIdentifierGroup = false, -- Use the admin group system useAceGroup = false, -- Use the ace group system },
+    useDefault = true, -- Use the default admin system useIdentifierGroup = false, -- Use the admin group system useAce = false, -- Use the ace group system
+},

 IdentifierGroups = {